Getting outside

 At Save the Children UK, we know that play isn't just fun - it's fundamental to children's development, wellbeing, and right to a happy childhood.
 Through our work in communities across the UK, we're creating opportunities for children to play, learn, and grow, regardless of their family's financial circumstances.

-When you support Save the Children, you're helping us ensure that every child has the chance to play, explore, and simply be a child - something that should never depend on their postcode or their parents' bank balance.
+When you support Save the Children, you're helping us ensure that every child has the chance to play, explore, and simply be a child.